Nounnours/FlashForge_Creator_3-and-Pro-Cura-profiles/README.md

 I reworked this entire profile to generate near enough the same Gcode as to what comes out of FlashPrint

-Note that now all the Fans are controlled properly so when printing with the any nozzle the corresponding cooling fan is controlled :)
+Note that now all the Fans are controlled properly so when printing with any nozzle the corresponding cooling fan is controlled :)

 This definitely supports independant printing on each extruders (anoyingly extruder 1 is Right and 2 is left on Cura but I might be able to flip this later on)

+It should also work for dual material printing but I haven't tested this yet

+note that mirrors and clone mode like in flashprint are not working for now since Cura doesn't support any of this yet (maybe in the future who knows?)

-It should also work for dual material printing but I haven't tested this yet (on this topic I did some digging and the way Flashforge does it makes not much sense as the printer gets 2x the extrusion "demand" but this demand is split 50/50 accross both sides somehow) then they do a lot of non sense to their Gcode to make mirror etc modes work which I can't easily replicate
+(on this topic I did some digging and the way Flashforge does it makes not much sense as the printer gets 2x the extrusion "demand" but this demand is split 50/50 accross both sides somehow) then they do a lot of non sense to their Gcode to make mirror etc modes work which I can't easily replicate
 I was hoping they would simply flip the controls on the printer and have single Gcode generated just with a flag on top telling the printer to mirror everything on the extruders and it's mostly this but sprinkled with some Flashforge non-sense sadly...!

-note that mirrors and clone mode like in flashprint are not working for now since Cura doesn't support any of this yet (maybe in the future who knows?)

 Anyway hope this can help people since I've seen many struggling with this lately!